Enakku 20 Unakku 18: Soundtrack

 The soundtrack was composed by A. R. Rahman.
 Lyrics were written by Pa.
 Vijay for the Tamil version.
 The same set of vocalists were used for both versions, except for two songs.
-Mano and Unnikrishnan were replaced by S. P. B. Charan and Venkat Prabhu in the Tamil version of the song "Snehitude Unte", titled Oru Nanban Irundhal.
-Sriram Parthasarathy was replaced by Srinivas in the Tamil version of the song "Masthura", titled Asathura.
+S. P. B. Charan and Venkat Prabhu were replaced by Mano and Unnikrishnan in the Telugu version of the song "Oru Nanban Irundhal".
+Srinivas was replaced by Sriram Parthasarathy in the Telugu version of the song "Asathura".